spectrocloud/librarium/content/docs/13-vertex/05-enable-non-fips-settings/06-use-non-fips-data-mgmt-features.md

 ---
-title: "Use non-FIPS Data Management Features"
+title: "Use non-FIPS Features"
-metaTitle: "Use non-FIPS Data Management Features"
+metaTitle: "Use non-FIPS Features"
-metaDescription: "Use non-FIPS data management features such as backup, restore, and scans."
+metaDescription: "Use non-FIPS features such as backup, restore, and scans."
 icon: ""
 hideToC: false
 fullWidth: false